sayalaruano/100DaysOfMLCode/Decision_trees_Ensemble_learning/Notes/NotesDay23.md

 ## 5.4 Decision tree learning algorithm

-A decision tree is made of decision nodes that can be true or false, taking into account if a the value of a feature is greater or equal to a threshold.
-Also, there are decision nodes or leaves, which  are the lowest nodes in a tree.
+A decision tree is made of **decision nodes** that can be true or false, taking into account if a the value of a feature is greater or equal to a threshold.
+Also, there are leaves, which  are the lowest nodes in a tree.

 A key part of decision tree models are thresholds chose to compare features values in decision nodes.
-This decision can be made by different split evaluation criteria such as misclassification rate, a way to calculate impurity, which measures proportion of predictions' errors with respect to the expected decision.
+This decision can be made by different split evaluation criteria such as **misclassification rate**, a way to calculate **impurity**, which measures proportion of predictions' errors with respect to the expected decision.
 We need to consider the average impurity among left and right decision nodes.
 The best models aim to have the lowest impurity values.

 In brief, finding the best split algorithm can be summarized as follows: